We honour those who have made significant lifetime contributions to the Fraternity.

 Jack attended North Texas State Agricultural College where for several years he was an assistant to ABA member Col. Earl D. Irons, legendary band director at the school.
 After pursuing graduate courses at the Chicago Conservatory, he received a Master of Education degree from Southern Methodist University.
 In 1956 he succeeded Col. Irons as Director of Bands at the Arlington State College, later to become the University of Texas at Arlington.

 He was one of the first members initiated into Phi Beta Mu.
-He served as their Alpha chapter president three times and chapter secretary for 26 years and was elected Honorary Life Member and Honorary Life Executive Secretary of Phi Beta Mu.
+He served as their Alpha Chapter president three times and Chapter secretary for 26 years and was elected Honorary Life Member and Honorary Life Executive Secretary of Phi Beta Mu.
 He was also made an Honorary Life Member of Kappa Kappa Psi, Tau Beta Sigma and Phi Mu Alpha Sinfonia.

 D.O.
 Wiley (1898–1980) | 2002